kattantak/ndapthanks/README.md

-# This is going to be the Slash command receiver
+# Hello dev !!
+This is going to be the Slash command receiver

 # The parameters included in a slash command request (with example values):
 # token=gIkuvaNzQIHg97ATvDxqgjtO